The water stream down the hillside of Ulfshyttan comes from 3

 had merged Wikmanshyttan decided to sell all high speed steel

-This product was produced in several different plants and was
+This product was produced in several different plants and became

 coordinated nationally 1970.
 This production was taken over by other